manasamadgul/infrastructure-fault-reporter/README.md

 ## API Endpoints

+- `POST /api/InfrastructureFaults` - Create new fault report
 - `GET /api/InfrastructureFaults` - Retrieve all fault reports
-- `POST /api/InfrastructureFaults` - Create new fault report
 - `GET /api/InfrastructureFaults/{id}` - Get specific fault by ID
+- `DELETE: api/InfrastructureFaults/{id}` - Delete specific fault by ID (Not implemented from the frontend)
+- `DELETE /api/InfrastructureFaults`Delete all fault reports from the database (Not implemented from the frontend)